zikatron/2026/_posts/2026-04-27-pushing-meta-cl-methods.md

 $$

 Now we can move on to the three main scenarios in CL <d-cite key="gido_m_van_de_ven_three_2019"></d-cite>: task-incremental learning (task-IL), domain-incremental learning (domain-IL) and class-incremental learning (class-IL) <d-footnote>There are more scenarios in CL.
 For more information on the different types of scenarios, we recommend the survey by Wang et al. <d-cite key="wang_comprehensive_2024"></d-cite>.</d-footnote>.
 In task-IL, the task ID is provided during both training and testing.
 This means one can train their model with task-specific components.
-As van de Ven et al. <d-cite key="gido_m_van_de_ven_three_2019"></d-cite> point out, task-IL is the easiest scenario in CL.
+As Van de Ven et al. <d-cite key="gido_m_van_de_ven_three_2019"></d-cite> point out, task-IL is the easiest scenario in CL.
 Domain-IL differs in that the task ID is not provided during testing; however, the model does not have to infer what task it is solving.
 Class-IL also does not have the task ID at training or test time; however, it must infer what task it is solving.
-To better explain these scenarios, we will take a look at the following example based on the example provided by van de Ven et al. <d-cite key="gido_m_van_de_ven_three_2019"></d-cite>.
+To better explain these scenarios, we will take a look at the following example based on the example provided by Van de Ven et al. <d-cite key="gido_m_van_de_ven_three_2019"></d-cite>.

 {% include figure.liquid path="assets/img/2026-04-27-pushing-meta-cl-methods/task_visualization_separated_seed42.png" class="img-fluid" %}
 <div class="caption">
     Figure 1.
 An example of the characters from the CASIA database broken up into tasks.
 Example based off <d-cite key="gido_m_van_de_ven_three_2019"></d-cite>.
 </div>

-Figure 1 shows 3 tasks using 6 characters from the CASIA database.
+Figure 1 shows three tasks using 6 characters from the CASIA database.
 Each task in the figure contains different characters, but within each task they are labelled as Class 1 or Class 2.
 In the task-IL scenario, the model is given a task and the task ID and must predict either Class 1 or Class 2.
 For domain-IL, the model is given a character but is not told the task ID, yet must still distinguish between Class 1 and Class 2.
 The class-IL scenario also withholds the task ID; however, the model must now output the specific character identity (e.g., Character 1 through Character 6), rather than simply outputting Class 1 or Class 2.